• Skip to primary navigation

 Getting ready for nursing school clinicals, but feeling unprepared?

-Nursing School Clinical Prep from FreshRN is a self-paced video course that will prepare you for your first nursing clinical experience.
+Nursing Skills Refresh from FreshRN is a self-paced video course for both new and experienced nurses.
+Whether you’re preparing for your first clinical experience, or need to brush up on your nursing skills, this course is for you.
 Each lesson walks you through the basic tasks and concepts you will experience in the clinical setting.
 Once completed, you’ll feel comfortable in a hospital setting, understand the basics of what the bedside experience will feel like, and know insider tips and tricks that will make you feel confident and in control.

 More Nursing School Resources